lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

+    For the polymer, the angular potential must be defined to give its rigidity to the polymer.
 You can download the |input_polymer_solution| and
-    |mol_polymer_solution| I wrote to make the short polymer.
-    Note that some additional angular potentials are used to give its rigidity to the polymer.
+    |mol_polymer_solution|.

 .. |input_polymer_solution| raw:: html